memosasoft/smart-spider-project/README.md

 - media_spider.py is your best choice

-With this small function def link_evaluation(links): I gave intelligence to the spider.
+With this small function def link_evaluation(links):
+I gave intelligence to the spider.
 Still need to make it more elegante.

 Memo Sim

+Working on paradoxe